ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 As Theo aptly puts it in [his video](https://www.youtube.com/clip/Ugkxn2oomDuyQjtaKXhYP1MU9TLEShf5m1nf):

-> There are very few devs that understands Rust deeply enough and compiler deeply enough that also care about TypeScript in web dev enough to build something for web devs in Rust
+> There are very few devs that understand Rust deeply enough and compiler deeply enough that also care about TypeScript in web dev enough to build something for web devs in Rust

 ast-grep is determined to bridge that gap between Rust and TypeScript!